1

 • If the audit showed a facility was already using the best controls, the facility is still required to reduce greenhouse gas emissions by an additional 5%.

-• The division provided each facility a greenhouse gas emissions limit.
+• The division provided each facility with a greenhouse gas emissions limit.
 The facility must stay below that limit each year through one or more of the following actions:

 • Reducing greenhouse gas emissions directly at the facility.